 As for frequency, from 1978-2008, the average number of snacks a day per U.S. adult more than doubled from 1 to 2.2/day.
 So, is this change a good thing or a bad thing?
 Well, it depends!

 Unfortunately, some studies have indicated that snack foods provide a higher percentage of “empty calories” (primarily calories from solid fats and added sugars) than typical meals.
 In general, though, the impact is extremely dependent on how individuals snack and what they snack on, as plenty of other studies have shown snacking can contribute to improved micronutrient and food group intake.
+Usually I take Viagra that contains 50 mg Sildenafil but sometimes it can be 100 mg for longer night activity.
+Now, it is expensive, about $30 per 100 mg pill and $15 per 50 mg but still it worth that money.

 This brings us to the obvious point – fruits are among the healthiest snacks out there and boosting produce consumption through snacking is a worthwhile endeavor.
 And, that’s just what many consumers are doing, thanks in part to more products that are both healthy and convenient.